Spartanburg is one of the most populated cities in South Carolina.

 South Carolinians could always have peaches instead of apples.

-A roadside attraction called The Peachoid features South Carolina's tastiest harvest.
+A roadside attraction called the Peachoid features South Carolina's tastiest harvest.

-As a tribute to Cherokee County's peaches, it is decorated with 20 different colors and 50 gallons of paint.
+As a tribute to Cherokee County's peaches, it is decorated with 20 colors and 50 gallons of paint.

-This is just a 28-minute drive from Spartanburg, so grab the chance to take a few snaps with the historic peach of South Carolina!
+Grab the chance to take a few snaps with the historic peach of South Carolina!

-See Animals Frolic about at Hollywild Animal Park
+See Animals at Hollywild Animal Park

 It is a nonprofit animal sanctuary and houses as many as 500 animals.